hsdn/phpopenssl/README.md

 # OpenSSL PHP Toolkit Library

 PHP library to work with the functions of OpenSSL.
 Unlike the the standard functionality available in the PHP openssl module (http://php.net/manual/en/ref.openssl.php), this library supports the standard OpenSSL database of certificates.
+Perfect for organizing a full OpenSSL PKI functionality in PHP.
+See tutorial http://pki-tutorial.readthedocs.org/en/latest/simple/index.html about the PKI functions in OpenSSL.

 ### Features:
 - Generate RSA private keys in DER, NET or PEM formats